vishalbharadwaj2406/agent-starter-python/DESIGN.md

 3. **Insurance Verification**: Real-time eligibility checking
 4. **Review Aggregation**: Pull latest ratings from external sources

+### Semantic Search Considerations

+**Symptom-to-Specialty Mapping**: The one use case where semantic search would add value is mapping patient symptoms to medical specialties.
+For example, "I have chest pain and shortness of breath" could semantically match to Cardiology (0.92 similarity) and Pulmonology (0.87 similarity), allowing the system to suggest appropriate specialists.
+This would be implemented as a separate `suggest_specialty_from_symptoms()` tool using sentence embeddings (e.g., all-MiniLM-L6-v2) with pre-computed specialty descriptions.

+**Why Not for Provider Search**: Direct semantic search (query → provider embeddings) is explicitly **not recommended** for structured provider search.
+The current approach (LLM parameter extraction → structured filtering) is superior because it enforces AND logic across multiple filters (location AND specialty AND insurance), supports precise numeric ranges, and provides deterministic results.
+Semantic search would add infrastructure complexity (vector database, embedding maintenance) without improving search quality for structured queries.

+**Trade-off**: The current alias-based approach handles 95% of specialty variations.
+Semantic search would only benefit the edge case of users describing symptoms rather than naming specialties.
+Implementation would be deferred until user logs demonstrate frequent symptom-based queries.

 ### Multi-Language Support

 Current implementation is English-only, but could extend to: